 Section 507(b)

-Any patent document bearing a filing or priority date earlier than the filing date of the application searched (not the priority date) but published later than that date and the content of which would constitute prior art relevant to novelty (Article 33(2)) is indicated by the letter “E” (see section 507(b) and Rule 33.1(c)).
+Any patent document bearing a filing or priority date earlier than the filing date of the application searched but published later than that date and the content of which would constitute prior art relevant to novelty (Article 33(2)) or inventive step (Article 33(2)) is indicated by the letter “E” (see Section 507(b) and Rule 33.1(c)).
 Where the patent document and the application searched have the same date, the patent document is also identified by the letter “E”.
 An exception is made for patent documents based on the priority under consideration.

 Documents cited in the application